Supernova4422/Light-Show-Toolkit-/README.md

 This program uses SDL for audio playback and TCP/UDP networking, more specifically: SDL2, SDL2_mixer and SDL2_net

+To compile this program, you may need to download necessary headers, and to run it you may need to include linked libraries.

 ## Using the CLI